dakydaky/ConsentBridge/docs/ux/swagger-demo-journeys.md

     ```
   - Returned JWT includes claims for tenant slug (`sub`), tenant id, tenant type, client id, and scopes.
   - Enforcement on `/v1/applications` is still pending; note this to viewers.
+  - After receiving the token, click Swagger’s **Authorize** button and paste `Bearer <token>` so subsequent calls include the header automatically.
   - **Swagger tip:** send the body as JSON if you cannot set the form URL-encoded content type:
     ```json
     {